saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 set interfaces lo0 unit 1 family inet address 10.0.0.1/32
 ```

-Apart from the obvious difference in syntax, there are two items here to consider.
-The Cisco interfaces need to be enabled before they can be used.
+Apart from the obvious difference in syntax, there are two things here to consider.
+The Cisco interfaces need to be enabled using `no shutdown` before they can be used.
 After working with Juniper for so long, I actually forgot about this when I was trying to get the IOS XR going on KVM.

 On the Juniper device, we need to ready the interface to allow different encapsulation on the main interface.
 Because `flexible-vlan-tagging` and `encapsulation flexible-ethernet-services` will enable most of the scenario's, I generally default to using that.

-To verify the interface status on the `IOS XR`, we issue to the following command:
+To verify the interface status on `ios_xr_1`, we issue to the following command:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show interface GigabitEthernet0/0/0/1.10